Sayeesh12/Community-sense/README.md

 * Built a full-stack MERN application to enable citizens to report and track civic issues with geolocation, image uploads, and real-time notifications using **React (Vite), Node.js (Express), MongoDB, and Socket.io**.

-* Implemented role-based access (user/authority/admin), complaint lifecycle management, and status history logging to streamline municipal response workflows.
+* Implemented role-based access (user/authority), complaint lifecycle management, and status history logging to streamline municipal response workflows.
+Users can open and close issues, while authority can acknowledge, mark in progress, resolve, and request user closure.

 * Designed a responsive, accessible UI with **TailwindCSS** and interactive maps (Leaflet), plus heatmap analytics and clustering for spatial insights.

-* Engineered backend with JWT authentication, secure file uploads, geospatial queries (2dsphere), pagination, and admin analytics; containerized the app with Docker and provided CI skeleton.
+* Engineered backend with JWT authentication, secure file uploads, geospatial queries (2dsphere), pagination, and nearby issue filtering; containerized the app with Docker and provided CI skeleton.

 * Added seed scripts, unit/integration tests (Jest + Supertest), and frontend tests (Vitest + RTL), improving reliability and demo readiness.